Who wins the Jerami Grant vs. Luka Doncic matchup in tonight's game?

 Luka Doncic & the Mavericks

-- The Mavericks have a +9 scoring differential, putting up 118.3 points per game (seventh in the league) and allowing 118 (23rd in the NBA).
+- The Mavericks are outscoring opponents by 1.1 points per game with a +38 scoring differential overall.
+They put up 118.5 points per game (seventh in the NBA) and give up 117.4 per contest (22nd in the league).

-- Dallas averages 42.1 rebounds per game (23rd in the league) while allowing 46.6 per contest to its opponents.
-It is outrebounded by 4.5 boards per game.
+- Dallas falls short in the rebound battle by an average of 4.5 boards.
+It is recording 42.1 rebounds per game (23rd in the league) compared to its opponents' 46.6 per contest.

-- The Mavericks make 15.3 three-pointers per game (second-most in the league), two more than their opponents (13.3).
-They are shooting 36.5% from beyond the arc (17th in the NBA) while allowing opponents to shoot 36.9%.
+- The Mavericks hit two more threes per game than the opposition, 15.3 (second-most in the league) compared to their opponents' 13.3.

-- Dallas has committed 11.6 turnovers per game (second in NBA play), two fewer than the 13.6 it forces on average (12th in the league).
+- Dallas has had fewer turnovers than its opponents this season, committing 11.5 per game (second in NBA action) while forcing 13.9 (eighth in the league).

 Sportsbook Promo Codes